Codereiver/Cato-Site-Map/README.md

 2. Ensure all required CSV files are present
 3. Check that you have network connectivity to the Cato API
 4. Make sure all Python dependencies are installed
+5. For LLM features, ensure your Anthropic API key is configured
+6. If LLM requests fail, the script continues with fallback methods